mgomes16/mutsinzi.github.io/_posts/2016-07-05-dance_interview_allan.md

 ## In addition to your dance career, you train kids, yes?

-> Yes I train kids between 5 and 18 years at Club Rafiki in collaboration with Indigo foundation.
+> Yes I train kids between 5 and 18 years old at Club Rafiki in collaboration with Indigo foundation.
 The kids I train are able to develop a strong work ethic through dance.
 In addition to the dancing, I teach them life skills like protecting themselves from HIV, preventing unwanted pregnancies and so on.

 ## Wow, and do you feel that your impact on these kids' lives is felt?